cognifog-eu/iot-edge-gw/README.md

 The creation of these folders can be automatized by executing the script `CreateFolders.sh`, included in the `/scripts` folder of this repository.
 Just copy the `CreateFolders.sh` file into the Raspberry Pi and execute `bash CreateFolders.sh`.
 Alternatively, the user can create different folders as long as they match the definition of the previous deployment files.

-(Note that the installation of **Home Assistant** and the **Matter controller add-on** can be very slow due to the size of both images: 1.7 GB and 394 MB, respectively, in versions employed at 02/01/2024.
+(Note that the installation of **Home Assistant** and the **Matter controller add-on** can be very slow due to the size of both images: at least 1.7 GB and 394 MB, respectively.
 For this reason, it is advisable to connect the Raspberry Pi to the Internet by means of its Ethernet interface.)

 ## D. Configuration
 ### D.1.
 Home Assistant
 After a successful installation, Home Assistant should be running at `http://[IP_ADDRESS]:8123`.
 From this point on, **D.2.** and **D.3.** subsections describe how to manually configure both the Matter controller and the MQTT client for Home Assistant.
-Alternatively, we highly recommend to follow the guide to automate the configuration of Home Assistant and these two tools in https://github.com/cognifog-eu/iot-edge-gw/tree/main/ha-config.
+Alternatively, we highly recommend to follow the guide to load a preconfiguration of Home Assistant, the Matter controller and the MQTT client at https://github.com/cognifog-eu/iot-edge-gw/tree/main/ha-config.

 ### D.2.
 Matter controller add-on for Home Assistant
 It may be needed to configure the Matter Server add-on inside Home Assistant.
 To do it, follow these steps: